naomibaes/lexical_semantic_change_framework/README.md

 This framework reduces traditional lexical change types (e.g., amelioration, narrowing) into three continuous, empirically testable axes—enabling concurrent evaluation of meaning shifts over time.

-> 🔁 See the implementation of a follow-up evaluation framework validating these methodologies here: [LSC-Eval](https://github.com/naomibaes/LSCD_method_evaluation/tree/main)
+> 🔁 See the implementation of a follow-up evaluation framework validating the methodologies we introduce in this work here: [LSC-Eval](https://github.com/naomibaes/LSCD_method_evaluation/tree/main)

 ---